PCUnlocker Windows Password Reset Software

 And when need to remember something of course there will always be a time when you forget the something you needed to remember!
 Plus having multiple passwords that are increasingly complex makes it easier to forget these passwords.
 So what happens when you forget the password to your computer and are the only one who logs into it?
 For most people they panic but if you have some specialized password recovery software handy you don’t have to really worry about it.

 This is where the PCUnlocker Windows password reset software comes into play.
 It’s a user password resetting utility that can reset the password on any Windows user account.
 It’s really easy to use and gets the job done in only a few minutes.
-All you need to do is have it handy on a CD or USB drive and boot your computer to the media and you are ready to get your forgotten password reset.

 Here is how it works:

 After your computer boots to the PCUnlocker software you will be presented with 3 choices you will have to make.
 The first is whether you will be unlocking an admin or local user password or if you will be resetting an Active Directory password.
-For most cases it will be the adminlocal user option unless you are on a Windows domain in which case you would most likely have your system administrator reset your password for you.
+For most cases it will be the admin/local user option unless you are on a Windows domain in which case you would most likely have your system administrator reset your password for you.

 Finally in step 3 you will need to choose which user account you want to reset the password for.
 If you have more than one they will be listed here.
 You might also notice the Administrator account as well which is usually disabled by default.
 You will also be able to see which accounts are locked out, disabled or have a blank password.
 If you change your mind and don’t want to reset any passwords simply click on the Restart button to reboot your computer and make sure it’s not set to boot from your CD or USB drive anymore.